goyal-sidhant/combimatch/README.md

 3. **Find Combinations**
    - Click "Find Combinations"
+   - Exact matches appear in top box, approximate in bottom box
-   - Results appear sorted by size (smallest first)
+   - Results sorted by size (smallest first)

 4. **Review & Finalize**
-   - Click a result to highlight its numbers in the source list
+   - Click a result to see details in the info panel
+   - Selected numbers highlighted in orange with bold text
    - Click "Finalize Selected" to lock in the match
-   - Finalized numbers get a unique color and are excluded from future searches
+   - Finalized numbers get a unique color and ✓ marker
+   - Combinations using finalized numbers are automatically removed

 5. **Repeat**
    - Continue finding combinations with remaining numbers